Prompt Injection Hidden Inside a PDF

 pdfinfo suspicious.pdf

-3. Injection in image alt-text or figure captions extracted by OCR
+3. Injection in a scanned image picked up by OCR

-If the pipeline uses OCR (e.g., for scanned PDFs), malicious text can be embedded as a low-contrast watermark in an image.
-OCR picks it up; a human reading the document does not see it.
+If the pipeline OCRs scanned PDFs, malicious text can hide as a low-contrast watermark inside an image.
+OCR reads it; a human does not.

-How to spot it: Run the OCR output through the same injection-pattern scanner you use for regular text extraction.
-Log any hit with the bounding-box coordinates so you can visually inspect the region in the source image.
+How to spot it: run OCR output through the same injection scanner you use for extracted text.
+Log each hit with the bounding-box coordinates so you can inspect the source region.

-PDF supports Annot objects (comments, highlights, sticky notes) that are separate from page content streams.
-Some extractors include annotation text; others do not.
-Inconsistency between environments can mean the injection is present in production but absent in your local test.
+PDF Annot objects (comments, highlights, sticky notes) and AcroForm field values live outside the page content stream.
+Some extractors include them, some do not — which is why an injection can be present in production yet absent in your local test.

-How to spot it: Explicitly parse and log annotation text alongside body text.
-Use PyMuPDF’s page.annots() or PDFBox’s PDPage.getAnnotations() and run both through your scanner.
+How to spot it: explicitly parse and log annotation and form-field text alongside body text.
+Use PyMuPDF’s page.annots() and doc.get_page_text plus a structure scan with pdfid.py (Didier Stevens) for /Annots, /AcroForm, /JavaScript, /EmbeddedFiles.

-How to spot it: Check the raw byte stream — search for %%EOF and note what follows.
-In Python:
+How to spot it: check the raw byte stream.

 with open("document.pdf", "rb") as f: